anagnostouelena/Tracker-s-Trail/README.md

 # Tracker's Trail

+## Overview

+ It offers multiple routes that can be created at various points, allowing for flexible tracking and organization.

+### Features:
+- **Teams and Judges**:
+  - Each team is assigned a **QR code** for easy identification.
-  The current Tracke's Trail project has implemented a VPN connection and utilizes MariaDB for its database management.
-Features multiple routes that can be created at various points.
-The project includes teams and judges, with each team possessing a QR code.
-Judges use an Android app called Scann2Go to scan the QR codes.
-This allows judges to verify if a team is in the correct position along the specific route assigned to them.
+  - **Judges** use the Android app **Scann2Go** to scan the QR codes, enabling them to verify whether the teams are in the correct position along their specific assigned route.\
-  Additionally, the project incorporates a timing mechanism.
-Each group will be presented with a series of riddles.
-The time has taken to solve each puzzle is recorded as teams progress from one puzzle to the next.
+  - The **Tracker's Trail** project implements a secure VPN connection and utilizes **MariaDB** for efficient database management.

+- **Timing Mechanism**:
+  - A built-in timer records the time taken by each team to solve a series of riddles.
+  - Teams progress from one puzzle to the next, with the time spent on each puzzle being tracked and stored for performance evaluation.

+## License

 Please note that the code for this project is proprietary and cannot be copied.